GoogleCloudPlatform/php-docs-samples/language/api/README.md

       sentiment  Analyze sentiment in text.
       syntax     Analyze syntax in text.

-### Run Analyse Entities
+### Run Analyze Entities

-To run the Analyse Entities sample:
+To run the Analyze Entities sample:

-    $ php language.php entities 'I know the way to San Jose'
+    $ php language.php entities 'I know the way to San Jose.
+Do You?'
     entities:
         -
             name: way